MysteryPancake/Houdini-Fun/README.md

 ### Hit a static target
 1. Connect your projectile to a Ballistic Path node.
 2. Set the Launch Method to "Targeted" and disable drag.
-3. Add a `v@targetP` attribute to your projectile.
+3. Add a `@targetP` attribute to your projectile.
 Set it to the centroid of the target object.
 ```c
 v@targetP = getbbox_center(1);
 ```